SalomePlatform/adao/doc/en/reference.rst

 The first property is to be *required*, *optional* or only factual, describing a type of input.
 The second property is to be an "open" variable with a fixed type but with any value allowed by the type, or a "restricted" variable, limited to some specified values.
-The EFICAS editor GUI having build-in validating capacities, the properties of the commands or keywords given through this GUI are automatically correct.
+The embedded case editor GUI having build-in validating capacities, the properties of the commands or keywords given through this GUI are automatically correct.

 .. _section_reference_entry: